 Charlotte Gray

 Charlotte Gray is one of Canada’s best-known biographers and writers of popular history.
-Her ability to provide original and intriguing entry points into Canadian history has earned her a large and faithful readership, and regular requests to appear on television and radio.
+Her ability to provide original and intriguing entry points into history has earned her a large and faithful readership, and regular requests to appear on television and radio.

+Her most recent book is Passionate Mothers, Powerful Sons: The Lives of Jennie Jerome Churchill and Sara Delano Roosevelt.
 Her award-winning bestsellers include The Promise of Canada: People And Ideas That Have Shaped Our Country: The Massey Murder; Reluctant Genius: Alexander Graham Bell and the Passion for Invention; and Gold Diggers, Striking It Rich in the Klondike.
 Gold Diggers was the basis of both a US Discovery Channel docudrama and a PBS documentary.

 Sisters in the Wilderness, which Charlotte published in 1999, was named as one of the 25 most influential Canadian books of the past 25 years by the Literary Review of Canada.
 It was made into a CBC docudrama.